 Recent Faculty Accomplishments

 Let's offer a huge congratulations to our very own Dr. Fred Drogula, this year's winner of The Joseph R. Accinno Teaching Award.
 The award is given out annually to the PC faculty member who "best exhibits excellence in teaching, passion and enthusiasm for learning, and genuine concern for students' academic and personal growth."
-Well done, Dr. Drogula!
+Congratulations, Dr. Drogula!